-The secret is out on Death Valley National Park.
-Visitation has grown 150% in the past 12 years.
 Sure, Yosemite’s mountains are showy and California’s redwoods are towering, but Death Valley isn’t trying to be your best friend.
-The Park presents a stark, sharp landscape that rewards visitors who are looking for something more edgy.
+It’s going to challenge you.
+The park presents a stark, sharp landscape that rewards visitors who are looking for something more edgy.

 If that’s you, then read on because this guide will help you plan your Death Valley visit.
-We aim to be helpful here at California Crossings so this guide is stuffed with practical tips about the park, suggested things to do, an accommodation guide and packing ideas.
+I aim to be helpful, so this guide is stuffed with practical tips about the park, suggested things to do, an accommodation guide and packing ideas.

 - Why visit Death Valley